Convergence Rates for Empirical Measures of Markov Chains in Dual and Wasserstein Distances: Proofs

 Hence these terms are of the same order as the corresponding expressions for $|f|$.\\ It remains to estimate the term $|\mu(\mathcal{F}_J^f)-\mu_n(\mathcal{F}_J^f)|$ from above.
 Writing $e_k^R (x) := e^{\frac{\pi i}{2R} k \cdot x}$, we obtain

-where we used the Cauchy-Schwarz inequality and the fact that $g$ is $2R$-Lipschitz, which leads to the bound for the first factor.
+where we used the Cauchy-Schwarz inequality and the factor $R^r $ comes from the $C^r$-norm of $g$.
 Moreover, the term for $k=0$ corresponds to a constant function and can therefore be ignored.
-Combining all the estimates, we obtain the following lemma. \begin{lemma} For all $f \in \operatorname{Lip}_1(\R^d)$ and all $R >0$, $J \in \N$ it holds that
+Combining all the estimates we obtain the following lemma. \begin{lemma} For all $f \in C_1^s (\R^d)$ and all $R > 1$, $J \ge 2$ it holds that

 \end{lemma} Note that the right-hand side does not depend on $f$ anymore.
-Hence the same bound also holds for $\sup_{f \in \operatorname{Lip}_1(\R^d)} |\mu_n(f)-\mu(f)| = W_1(\mu_n, \mu)$.
+Hence, the same bound also holds for $\sup_{f \in C_1^s } |\mu_n(f)-\mu(f)| = d_{C_1^s } (\mu_n, \mu)$.
 In the next step we take the expectation on both sides.
 Note that

 since the distribution of each $X_i$ satisfies by assumption the same moment condition as $\mu$.
 Analogously,